Gombe Stream

 Wildlife Highlights:

-- Birds: Around 200 species, including the crowned eagle, African broadbill, and trumpeter hornbill.
+- Birds: Around 200 species, including crowned eagle and trumpeter hornbill

-- Aquatic: Snorkelers can easily spot the colorful endemic cichlids of Lake Tanganyika.
+- Aquatic: Snorkelers spot colorful endemic cichlids of Lake Tanganyika

 Climate & Seasons